Medicines and poisons: retailers, wholesalers and manufacturers

 Step 3.
 Pay the fee

-You can register for one, two or three years.
+You can register for 1, 2 or 3 years.

 You can pay by cheque, money order or credit card.